 PI is not a condition that everyone knows about or understands.
 And since you may not always appear to be sick, others may have a harder time understanding what is wrong.

 Help your family and friends learn more about PI so that they may be better able to support you.
-Consider explaining PI in simple terms: PI means your immune system is not able to fight off infections easily, so you are more susceptible to illnesses, and those infections may become more severe than they would for others.
+Consider explaining PI in simple terms: PI means your immune system is not able to fight off infections easily, so you are more susceptible to illnesses, and those infections may become more severe and last longer than they would for others.
 Remind others that PI is an intrinsic defect of the immune system, and cannot be caught or spread.1

 In many cases, your family and friends may want to be supportive, but may not know how.
 Tell them what your experiences with PI are like, and ask for specific things if you need help.
 Remind your family and friends that being absent from social events or family gatherings may be a decision made for your health, not one to which they should take personal offense.
 Ask that they help you avoid germs by alerting you to any possible illnesses they may be experiencing before you come into contact with them.

 It isn't always easy to have primary immunodeficiency.
 The good news is that there are treatments that can help you manage PI, and lots of information to help you feel better equipped to take it on.